sazzad1779-dev/Life_Learning/Monitoring_Observability/prometheus.md

 **Summary**: Similar to a histogram, a summary samples observations.
 It also provides a total count of observations and a sum of all observed values.
 Additionally, it calculates configurable quantiles over a sliding time window.

+### Jobs and instances

+A job is a logical group of instances with the same purpose, such as a web application or a database.
+Each instance within a job is identified by its network address (IP or hostname) and port.
+For example, a job named `webapp` might consist of multiple instances running on different servers or ports.

+For example, an API server job with four replicated instances:

+**job: api-server**
+- instance 1: 1.2.3.4:5670
+- instance 2: 1.2.3.4:5671
+- instance 3: 5.6.7.8:5670
+- instance 4: 5.6.7.8:5671

+Automatically generated labels and time series Prometheus automatically adds several labels to each time series it scrapes.
+The most important ones are:
+- `job`: The job name as defined in the scrape configuration.
+- `instance`: The `<host>:<port>` of the scraped target.